 Kintaro Oe is a twenty-five year old student of, well, everything.
 After mastering every course at Tokyo University, he drops out to continue his journey of endless study.
 Driven by the sole desire to study everything he finds himself doing jobs ranging from being a cook, a swimming coach, a computer programmer, a cross-dressing pop idol, a rockstar, and even being a slave!
 The only thing that comes close to his love of studying is his love of women.
 More often than not, he finds himself in "sexually educational" situations, much to his delight!

-I think the series are similar because in both series you have someone who want to do what he wants to do and while this person does what he wants to do he opens peoples eyes and they see what they want to do.
+I think the series are similar because in both series you have someone who is doing what he wants to do in life and while this person does what he wants to do he opens peoples eyes for the things they really want to do.

-Golden Boy has more ecchi stuff and Denpa Kyoushi has otaku stuff and the art is 'better'
+Golden Boy has more ecchi stuff in it while Denpa Kyoushi has otaku stuff.

 Dating sim master Keima Katsuragi wants nothing more than to immerse himself in the 2D world, chasing digital girlfriends.
 But when the so-called 'Capturing God' answers a mysterious email from an unknown sender, Keima finds himself chasing down real-life ladies in an attempt to help the peppy demon Elsie de Lute Irma capture 'lost souls' escaped from the depths of hell.
 Now, lest the explosive collar around his neck detonate, Keima must convince various girls to fall in love with him in order to scare out the souls hiding in their hearts.